gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

     ![screenshot](images/dhoxss-annalist-new-type-E78_Collection.png)

-    (The screenshot example here shows text copied from the CIDOC CRM documentation: for the purposes of this exercise, it is not necessary to copy all this test, and the comment field could be left blank for now.)
+    (The screenshot example here shows text copied from the CIDOC CRM documentation: for the purposes of this exercise, it is not necessary to copy all this text, and the comment field could be left blank for now.)

 2. Create View and List for E78_Collection